gakalmar/Notes/53_Kubernetes_Helm.md

         - `eksctl create cluster -f cluster.yaml`
     - after you're done, make sure to update your context like this:
         - `aws eks update-kubeconfig --region eu-west-2 --name gk-cluster`
+    - or swap to minikube context:
+        - `kubectl config use-context minikube`

 - **Deploy applications (Service):**
     1. Create a sample deployment and expose it on port 8080: